-Join George Maestri for an in-depth discussion in this video Orient constraints, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Orient constraints, part of Maya: Character Rigging.

 When rigging, there are many times when you'll need to control the rotation…or orientation of a joint or another object.
 For that we can use the Orient constraint.…So let's take a look at this very simple joint chain here.…We have a three joint chain and let's go ahead and constrain the middle joint of that chain.…I'm going to create a constraining object, so that's going to be a NURBS…circle, so I'm going to go ahead and select NURB circle, draw a very simple…circle, and then just move that into place.…